 Mobile Health Clinic

-If you need medical care but can’t visit a regular doctor, either because you don’t have insurance or because you don’t have a way to get to a doctor’s office, you can get care at GHS’ Mobile Health Clinic, which makes regular visits to community centers in Greenville’s Belle Meade, Berea, City View, Dunean, Nicholtown and West Greenville neighborhoods.
+If you need medical care but can’t visit a regular doctor, either because you don’t have insurance or because you don’t have a way to get to a doctor’s office, you can get care at Prisma Health’ Mobile Health Clinic, which makes regular visits to community centers in Greenville’s Belle Meade, Berea, City View, Dunean, Nicholtown and West Greenville neighborhoods.
 You also can find a calendar of site locations (in both English and Spanish) on the web page.

 Want useful health information delivered to your inbox each month?
 Sign up for our health e-newsletter by clicking here.